 The sport is getting bigger, better, faster and more efficient.
-Not only in terms of the championship and the business, but also with the cars out on track.
+Not only in terms of the championship and the business but also with the cars out on the track.

 Formula E appears to be solving many problems that Formula 1 is still struggling with.
 What, do you think, is the real secret to this kind of progress?

 I can’t comment on other series, but I’m glad you think we’re solving some problems!